 Infected cells produce more interferon when they have sufficient vitamin C. Vitamin C has been shown to increase production of the vital immune system compound interferon6 which ‘interferes’ with viral replication.

 Vitamin C is a neuraminidase inhibitor stopping viruses from replicating.
-Vitamin C can block another compound – neuraminidase – used by viruses, the same one that Tamiflu targeted, Studies exposing type-A flu viruses, which includes bird and swine flu, to a nutrient mixture high in vitamin C together with green tea extract, lysine, proline, N-acetyl cysteine and selenium, that showed profound inhibition of the virus and inhibition of neuraminidase.7 In a further study the multi nutrient mixture outperformed Tamiflu when tested on Asian bird flu (A/H5N1).8
+Vitamin C can block another compound – neuraminidase – used by viruses, the same one that Tamiflu targeted, Studies exposing type-A flu viruses, which includes bird and swine flu, to a nutrient mixture high in vitamin C together with green tea extract, lysine, proline, N-acetyl cysteine and What it does: Antioxidant properties help to protect against free radicals and carcinogens, reduces inflammation, stimulates immune system to fight infections, promotes a healthy heart,…, that showed profound inhibition of the virus and inhibition of neuraminidase.7 In a further study the multi nutrient mixture outperformed Tamiflu when tested on Asian bird flu (A/H5N1).8

 Here’s the conclusion of this study: “NM (nutrient mixture) demonstrated high antiviral activity evident even at prolonged periods after infection.
 NM antiviral properties were comparable to those of conventional drugs (amantadine and oseltamivir); however, NM had the advantage of affecting viral replication at the late stages of the infection process.”